-Description: Returns a random integer between 0 and nMax.
-Each virtual user gets a different seed value to generate the same unique sequences for each run.
+Description: Returns a random integer

+between 0 and nMax.
+Each

+virtual user gets a different seed

+value to generate the same unique sequences for each run.

+anique dequentees for each ran.

 Parameters: nMax -The maximum integer to be returned by the function.

 Syntax: \$BFRand(nMax)

 Example: \$BFRand(100); returns "45"